Join over 55,891 Subscribers Today! FREE UPDATES!

-Impress.js is a jQuery plugin created on github by bartez which uses CSS3 functionality to create presentations.
-All the modern browsers will support the stunning visualizations created by Impress.js.
+Impress is a jQuery plugin that uses CSS3 functionality to create beautiful presentations.
+All modern browsers support the stunning visualizations created by this plugin.

-Download Impress.js by visiting github.
-Click on the zip button as shown in the following screenshot and Impress.js library will be downloaded with the examples.
+Download it by visiting github.
+Click on the zip button as shown in the following screenshot and Impress jQuery library will be downloaded with the examples.

 In order to use Impress.js you need to use syntax defined by the library.
 The plugin searches for an element with the ID impress to create slides of your visualization.
 So we will create a div with the ID “impress”.
 Then you can initialize the library using the impress().init() function as shown in the code below.